SciFracX/FractionalDiffEq.jl/docs/src/fdesystem.md

 # System of fractional differential equations

-Many "real life" situations are governed by a system of fractional differential equations.
+Many real life situations are governed by a system of fractional differential equations.

 ## Fractional Order Chua System Example